Accessibility Tools

 Annual celebrations of St. Mary of Magdala exploded after that, going from 23 that first year, to 150 the following year to between 250 to 400 celebrations worldwide in each year since.
 Every summer, thousands of women and men help correct an egregious injustice done to a great woman leader in our church.

-We invite you to host your own celebration, adapting this prayer service as necessary.
-FutureChurch has an extensive library of resources to help – including nearly 30 years’ worth of celebration guides, which provide everything you need – prayers, readings, and music suggestions – to plan your own celebration.
+If this theme does not meet your community’s needs, FutureChurch has an extensive library of celebration guides, which provide everything you need – prayers, readings, and music suggestions – to plan your own celebration.
+Click on the link below to get started!